CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 Implement in a submodule ``plot`` a function that displays a plot (using `Matplotlib <http://matplotlib.org/>`__) of the water level data against time for a station, and include on the plot lines for the typical low and high levels.
-The axes should be labelled and the use the station name as the plot title.
+The axes should be labelled and use the station name as the plot title.
 The function should have the signature::

   def plot_water_levels(station, dates, levels):